grantnsmith/employee-directory/README.md

-# A React app Employee Directory
+# A React-App Employee Directory
 An employee directory system built with React and deployed on Heorku.

 ## Links